Bright Knight Icon

 • Set between first and second season

-SUMMARY: Nick is not pleased about the snake he found in the Caddy.
+Nick is not pleased about the snake he found in the Caddy.

-RECOMMENDATION: Here's a slapstick caper from the "Put down the snake and we'll talk" challenge (which was to start a story, any story, with that line).
+Here's a slapstick caper from the "Put down the snake and we'll talk" challenge (which was to start a story, any story, with that line).
 "To Each Hiss Own" celebrates Stonetree's precinct while driving it to distraction, positing that these antics are the straw that broke the camel's back and got our favorite detectives reassigned to Captain Cohen.
-In fact, this story was written in the summer before second season -- as the fifteen-month hiatus between "Love You to Death" and "Killer Instinct" finally drew to a happy close -- when rumors of a new precinct were hot-off-the-presses spoilers.
+In fact, this story was written in the summer before second season — as the fifteen-month hiatus between "Love You to Death" and "Killer Instinct" finally drew to a happy close — when rumors of a new precinct were hot-off-the-presses spoilers.

-CHARACTERS: Stonetree, Schanke, Nick, Norma, Myra, Natalie
+Stonetree, Schanke, Nick, Norma, Myra, Natalie

 March 2008